Create a Multi-Boot Ventoy USB in Linux (GUI & CLI Guide)

 Ventoy GUI Gtk-CRITICAL messages

-Now you should see the Ventoy2Disk GUI where you can then select your flash drive from the Device dropdown.
-You should also see the version of Ventoy you are going to install in the Ventoy In Package section.
+Now you should instantly see the Ventoy2Disk GUI open directly on your desktop screen.
+You can then select your specific physical flash drive straight from the Device dropdown menu.
+You should also verify the exact version of Ventoy you are going to install listed in the Ventoy In Package section.

 Ventoy2Disk GUI

-Next, click the Install button and you will be shown a message saying the device will be formatted and all the data will be lost.
-You will need to click the OK button to continue.
-Once the installation is complete, you should see the same version in the Ventoy In Device section.
-The GUI method also has an Update button if you need to update your version of Ventoy to a newer one.
+Next, click the Install button to begin the writing process.
+You will be shown a strict warning message saying the device will be formatted and all the data will be lost.
+Click the OK button to confirm this destructive wipe.
+Once the complete installation is done, you should see the exact same version numbers match in the Ventoy In Device section.
+The GUI method also provides a handy Update button if you need to update your base version of Ventoy to a newer release later.

-One issue you might have when using the GUI method is that your flash drive will become disconnected, and you will no longer see it with the Files app.
-If that happens, you can try to mount the flash drive using the sudo mount /dev/sdc /mnt command.
-Just be sure to change the drive designation to match your flash drive.
+One minor issue you might have when using the GUI method is that your flash drive will sometimes become virtually disconnected.
+You will no longer see it visually within the Files app.
+If that happens, you can easily try to mount the flash drive manually using the sudo mount /dev/sdc /mnt command.
+Just be absolutely sure to change the drive designation to match your actual flash drive letter.

-Now you can drag and drop your ISO images files into your Ventoy flash drive.
-For our example, we will copy a Windows 11, Fedora Linux and Clonezilla ISO file to our drive.
-When we boot the computer to the Ventoy flash drive, we have the option to load any one of these images.
+Now you can simply drag and drop your raw ISO image files directly into your Ventoy flash drive.
+For our example, we will copy a Windows 11, Fedora Linux, and Clonezilla ISO file straight to our drive.
+When we boot the computer to the Ventoy flash drive, we have the immediate option to load any one of these independent images.

 You can also use Ventoy in Windows if you are not a Linux user.